Senegal entry requirements for Bangladesh passport holders

 Frequently asked questions

-No. Senegal does not offer visa on arrival for Bangladeshi citizens.
-You must obtain a visa from a Senegalese embassy or consulate before traveling.
+No. Senegal does not offer visa-on-arrival for Bangladeshi citizens.
+You must obtain a visa from a Senegalese embassy or consulate before you travel.

 Official sources